mui/material-ui/docs/data/material/discover-more/roadmap/roadmap.md

 ### Milestones

 We also create milestones within the Material UI repository to keep track of larger cycles.
-Check it out to keep up with ongoing progress and see which issues have been picked up for the stable release.
+Check it out to keep up with ongoing changes and updates to the library.

 **[Visit the Material UI milestones page 👉](https://github.com/mui/material-ui/milestones/)**